-- If a meeting considers any matter personal to a Council employee, it shall not be considered until the Council or the Staffing Committee has decided whether or not the press and public shall be excluded pursuant to standing order 1(c) above. - Subject to the Council's policy regarding absences from work, the Council's most senior employee shall notify the Chairman of the Staffing Committee of any absence occasioned by illness or urgency and that person shall report such absence to the Staffing Committee at its next meeting. - The Chairman of the Staffing Committee or in his/her absence, the Vice-Chairman shall upon a resolution conduct a review of the performance and/or appraisal of the Town Clerk/Responsible Financial Officer and shall keep a written record of it.
-The review and/or appraisal shall be reported back and shall be subject to approval by resolution by the Staffing Committee. - Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior employee (or other employees) shall contact the Chairman of the Staffing Committee or in his/her absence, the Vice-Chairman of the Staffing Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the
+- a.
+If a meeting considers any matter personal to a Council employee, it shall not be considered until the Council or the Staffing Committee has decided whether or not the press and public shall be excluded pursuant to standing order 1(c) above. - b.
+Subject to the Council's policy regarding absences from work, the Council's most senior employee shall notify the Chairman of the Staffing Committee of any absence occasioned by illness or urgency and that person shall report such absence to the Staffing Committee at its next meeting. - c.
+The Chairman of the Staffing Committee or in his/her absence, the Vice-Chairman shall upon a resolution conduct a review of the performance and/or appraisal of the Town Clerk/Responsible Financial Officer and shall keep a written record of it.
+The review and/or appraisal shall be reported back and shall be subject to approval by resolution by the Staffing Committee. - d.
+Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior employee (or other employees) shall contact the Chairman of the Staffing Committee or in his/her absence, the Vice-Chairman of the Staffing Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Staffing Committee. - e.
+Subject to the Council's policy regarding the handling of grievance and disciplinary matters, if an informal or formal grievance matter raised by the Town Clerk/Responsible Financial Officer relates

-- Staffing Committee. - Subject to the Council's policy regarding the handling of grievance and disciplinary matters, if an informal or formal grievance matter raised by the Town Clerk/Responsible Financial Officer relates to the Chairman or Vice-Chairman of the Staffing Committee this shall be communicated to another member of the Staffing Committee, which shall be reported back and progressed by resolution of the Staffing Committee. - Any persons responsible for all or part of the management of Council employees shall keep written records of all meetings relating to their performance, and capabilities, grievance and disciplinary matters. - The Council shall keep written records relating to employees secure.
-All paper records shall be secured under lock and electronic records shall be password protected. - Records documenting reasons for an employee's absence due to ill health or details of a medical condition shall be made available only to those persons with responsibility for the same. - Only persons with line management responsibilities shall have access to employee records i. referred to in standing orders 26(g) and (h) above if so justified. - Access and means of access by keys and/or computer passwords to records of employment referred to in standing orders 26(g) and (h) above shall be provided only to the post holder and the Staffing Committee.
+- to the Chairman or Vice-Chairman of the Staffing Committee this shall be communicated to another member of the Staffing Committee, which shall be reported back and progressed by resolution of the Staffing Committee. - f.
+Any persons responsible for all or part of the management of Council employees shall keep written records of all meetings relating to their performance, and capabilities, grievance and disciplinary matters. - g.
+The Council shall keep written records relating to employees secure.
+All paper records shall be secured under lock and electronic records shall be password protected. - h.
+Records documenting reasons for an employee's absence due to ill health or details of a medical condition shall be made available only to those persons with responsibility for the same. - i.
+Only persons with line management responsibilities shall have access to employee records referred to in standing orders 26(g) and (h) above if so justified. - j.
+Access and means of access by keys and/or computer passwords to records of employment referred to in standing orders 26(g) and (h) above shall be provided only to the post holder and the Staffing Committee.

-28 Freedom of Information Act 2000
+28 Management of Information in accordance with the Freedom of Information Act 2000 & General Data Protection Regulations